Kyroyen/VakilDeskIntern/README.md

  - Readability : Code is written according to PEP 8 standard.
  - Modularity : Code is broken into indepentently functioning modules with consideration of low coupling and high cohesion among them.
  - Maintainibility : Code is maintainable with focus on easy changes in case of changes to the website structure such as headings, table tags etc.
+ - Object Based approach for API is followed.

 ## Error Handling
   With Robust error handling such as requests timeouts, decoding error, inconsistencies in data.